HPC-AI Advisory Council Announces Student Teams Competing in the 11th Annual ISC-HPCAIAC Student Cluster Competition

 All Remote, Annual Competition Encourages High-Performance Computing and Artificial Intelligence Mastery

 The HPC-AI Advisory Council (HPCAIAC), in collaboration with the ISC Group, organizers of Europe's premier HPC forum, today announced the annual team selections for the 2021 ISC-HPCAIAC Student Cluster Competition (SCC).
-Challenging international students in a real-time contest taking place over three days, the competition is a key component of HPCAIAC's mission to extend knowledge and education in high performance computing (HPC) and artificial intelligence (AI).
+Challenging international students in a real-time contest, the competition is a key component of HPCAIAC's mission to extend knowledge and education in high performance computing (HPC) and artificial intelligence (AI).

 The 2021 contest roster will include the following teams: